ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

     caption="(top-left, top-right, bottom-left) Happy, free-roaming livestock enjoying their lives. (bottom-right) Kourtney and Anuka messing around in typical, unhurried, nomadic fashion.
 Tsagaannuur in the distance."
 %}

 {% include photo.html url="2023-09-14-north-mongolia/11/__2023-09-07_03-37-10-146000_cam.webp" description="The hindquarters of the sheep Baagii killed in the morning being hung and smoked by a dung pie.
-Once sufficiently smoked, the meat can be preserved for around a week unrefridgerated.
+Once sufficiently smoked, the meat can be preserved for around a week unrefrigerated.
 In Mongolia, and especially in the Steppe, where trees aren't bountiful, it's common to use dried livestock poo as a source of fire.
 Nearby, a sheep belt hangs over the handlebars of a motorcycle." %}

 Last spring was a terrible spring, with bitter winds and no grass.
 Mongolia had 72 million livestock.
 Now Anuka thinks it could be less than 60 million.
-When there is such profound levels of death, it’s too much meat to eat, and the quality of the meat is so poor, so herders either bury the bodies or cut open their abdomens and let the vultures and various other birds dissect the carcass.
+When there is such profound levels of death, it’s too much meat to eat, and the quality of the meat is so poor, so herders either bury the bodies or cut open their abdomens and let the vultures and various other birds dissect the carcasses.
 Lhagwa, with his 400 livestock, suffered great loss during this tough year, losing about 200 goats and sheep, Anuka predicted.
 This uncertainty comes with the territory of being a nomad.
 You can’t put your money into a bank, it roams freely.

 After a few hours Lhagwa called.
 It was getting dark and he needed some help taking down some tourist gers with his wife.
 So Baagii, Kourtney and I jumped in the car to help.

 Lhagwa was loading up two gers into his old Russian truck.

 After around thirty minutes the truck was loaded, but Lhagwa couldn't get the truck started.
 As he tried, Baagii pointed to the truck and said, "danger car, big danger car" while laughing.
-Our path forward was a relatively steep slope on wet grass, and so after Baagii's observation, Kourtney used her body language to convince Lhagwa's wife ride with us, rather than in the death-mobile.
+Our path forward was a relatively steep slope on wet grass, and so after Baagii's observation, Kourtney used her body language to convince Lhagwa's wife to ride with us, rather than in the death-mobile.
 Eventually Lhagwa got the car into a chortling start, and we followed behind him.

 {% include gallery.html
     images="2023-09-14-north-mongolia/11/__2023-09-07_07-00-07-135000_evan.webp,2023-09-14-north-mongolia/11/__2023-09-07_06-59-59-701000_evan.webp,2023-09-14-north-mongolia/11/__2023-09-07_06-31-58-621000_evan.webp"